 - I even thought making some sort of empañada inside my favorite Paleo Pie Crust would be amazing too!

 - How about on top of a bed of freshly sauteed cauli rice (don’t forget the fixings!!)?

 Finally, do you like easy dinners?
 Here are some more you could try!

-- 2 tablespoons starch of choice (I used tapioca) (could omit if you like)
+- 2 tablespoons tapioca starch I used tapioca (could omit if you like)

 - 2 teaspoons garlic powder

 - 1 teaspoon coriander

 - 1 12 oz jar favorite green salsa it could be slightly more or less than this, just make sure there is at least 1 cup liquid in the pot before bringing to pressure.
 (I used Trader Joe's Salsa Verde, flavorful but mild for my kids!)

 - Broth only if you you want it more saucy or soup like!